hphelion/documentation/cli.windows.reference.md

 ##Remove-RouterInterface## {#Remove-RouterInteface}
-Removes an existing relationshhip between a Subnet and Router.
+Removes an existing relationship between a Subnet and Router.

 ### Syntax###
 remove-routerinterface